 PowerDirector is a complete and self contained end-to-end multimedia solution that would serve anyone perfectly now and well into the future.

-Let’s get things rolling by checking out this promotional video from CyberLink to get an overall feel for the new software.
+Let’s get things rolling by checking out these promotional videos from CyberLink to get an overall feel for the new software.

 New and or Improved Main Features